schodaw/TWEB-Project1/README.md

 #Pending work#
-- Manage users roles for functionality access.
-(For the moment a student can create a lecture for example.)
+- Change pages content with users roles.
+(For the moment, students see HTML forms for functionnalities they don't have access to.
+But the forms don't work when they use it.)

 #PDF slide deck storage
 The PDFs are stored on a Amazon S3 bucket.